 Your investment accounts should not be the only place you hold retirement savings, as they are obviously vulnerable to a recession, market crash, or other economic trouble.
 While inflation is growing, so can your money.

 “Set up a high-yield savings account and move money into it automatically every week,” Smyth said.

-“High-yield savings account” has been a bit of an oxymoron for many years, but with the Fed raising rates by the highest amount in 20 years this week to fight inflation, higher yields could be back on the menu soon.
+“High-yield savings account” has been a bit of an oxymoron for many years, but with the Fed continuing to raise interest rates, higher yields could be back on the menu soon.